modcomlearning/web/README.md

 <br>
 Above we action our form to /mpesa route to be created in Next steps<br>
 NB: You need to install requests if not already installed. use below command to install <br>
-Requests allows you to send HTTP requests extremely easy.
-Will be used in sending payment request to MPESA.

 ```
   pip3 install requests
 ```
+Requests allows you to send HTTP requests extremely easy.
+Will be used in sending payment request to MPESA.
+<br><br>
 Create a File named **mpesa.py**, and place below code inside.
 ```
 import requests